dingtim/hugo-academic/content/en/_index.md

           date_end: '2023-08-19'
           description: |2-

-              * Engaged in four courses at the HSYLC, Final GPA at HSYLC: 3.71/4.0, earning 18 credits.
+              * Engaged in four courses at the HSYLC, Final GPA at HSYLC: 3.71/4.0, earning 18 credits;
-              * Achieved commendable academic performance and exemplified the four values of Scholarship,Entreprenerurship,Leadership and Citizenshi.
+              * Achieved commendable academic performance and exemplified the four values of Scholarship,Entreprenerurship,Leadership and Citizenshi;
-              * Became a member of HAA, serving as an ambassador for HSYLC.
+              * Became a member of HAA, serving as an ambassador for HSYLC

         - title: participant, Summer at Hopkins
           company: JHU